deepintdev/deepint-python-sdk/docs/source/_info/api.rst

 API Reference
 =============

-This section discusses the API offered by this package to interact with `DeepIntelligence <https://deepint.net/>`_.
+This section discusses the API offered by this package to interact with `Deep Intelligence <https://deepint.net/>`_.

 .. toctree::
    :maxdepth: 5